cj123/fwutils/README.md

 fwutils
 =======

-A collection of utilities for working with iOS firmwares
+A collection of utilities for working with iOS firmwares.
+WIP.